Code-Institute-Submissions/destination-decider/README.md

 ##### Dropdown testing

 * Selecting a continent, country and city.
 Letting the map search and then resetting back to default.
-* Selecting a continent, country and city and then selecting another city (Bug found, changing city really fast returns no results or markers)
+* Selecting a continent, country and city and then selecting another city (Bug found, changing city really fast returns no results or markers.
+Fixed by adding a counter to the number of calls and disabling the dropdowns until all calls had been completed.)
 * Selecting a continent, country and city and then using the search function to find a different location.

 ##### Reset button testing